ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/chainofresponsibility/README.md

   * *Observer* lets receivers dynamically subscribe to and unsubscribe from receiving requests.
 * **Chain of Responsibility** is often used in conjunction with **Composite**.
 In this case, when a leaf component gets a request, it may pass it through the chain of all of the parent components down to the root of the object tree.
 * Handlers in **Chain of Responsibility** can be implemented as **Commands**.
 In this case, you can execute a lot of different operations over the same context object, represented by a request.
 However, there’s another approach, where the request itself is a **Command** object.
 In this case, you can execute the same operation in a series of different contexts linked into a chain.
 * **Chain of Responsibility** and **Decorator** have very similar class structures.
 Both patterns rely on recursive composition to pass the execution through a series of objects.
 However, there are several crucial differences.
 The **Chain of Responsibility** handlers can execute arbitrary operations independently of each other.
 They can also stop passing the request further at any point.
-On the other hand, various **Decorators** can extend the object’s behavior while keeping it consistent with the base interface.
+On the other hand, various **Decorators** can extend the object’s behaviour while keeping it consistent with the base interface.
 In addition, decorators aren’t allowed to break the flow of the request.

 ## Usage